Salesrobot: Wanna' buy a watch?

 - Coming to America plays it fairly straight for a comedy when Akeem and Semi are confronted with a man selling them some of the stuff stolen from them earlier in the film.

-- In A Man Called Flintstone, Fred, getting desperate to buy Wilma a present, purchases a bootleg necklace from one such man for a quarter.
-Said necklace comes in handy later when Fred uses it as bait to lure the Green Goose into his missile, trapping the Green Goose in it as it launches into space.
+- In The Man Called Flintstone, Fred, getting desperate to buy Wilma a present, purchases a bootleg necklace from one such man for a quarter.
+Said necklace comes in handy later when Fred uses it as bait to lure the Green Goose into his missile, trapping the Green Goose and his henchmen in it as it launches into space.

 - Cut-me-own-Throat Dibbler is most noted for selling nearly inedible food, but Guards!
 Guards!! notes that he is also a "purveyor of absolutely anything that could be sold hurriedly from an open suitcase in a busy street and was guaranteed to have fallen off the back of an oxcart."